Jump to navigation

 Students may not gain admission to the University through the Program in Media and Modernity.
 They may affiliate with the program and earn a certificate from it after having been admitted through a degree-granting department.

-Ph.D. and M.A. students may obtain the M+M certificate by fulfilling the following requirements:
+Ph.D. students may obtain the M+M certificate by fulfilling the following requirements:

-1. enrollment in at least three seminars cross-listed with MOD (Media and Modernity);
+1. enrollment in at least two seminars cross-listed with MOD (Media and Modernity);

-2. regular attendance at M+M events held during the semester.
+2. regular attendance at M+M events held during the semester; and

 Students qualifying for the certificate should send the following information (in a single document) to firstname.lastname@example.org no later than May 1 for awarding of the certificate in that academic year: